This American Heart Month, show your heart some love!

 – By the Veggie Fairy Team

 While Valentines are nice, a healthy ticker is even better!
-February is American Heart Month, and it’s the perfect time to start getting into the habit of keeping heart-healthy foods on hand.
+February is American Heart Month, the perfect time to get in the habit of keeping heart-healthy foods on hand.

-We’ve rounded up our top 10 heart-healthy, local foods, recommended by the American Heart Association, the National Institutes of Health, and the Cleveland Clinic.
-Some of these items are available year-round, and some are seasonal, so keep an eye out when you’re browsing our online farmers market.
-If you put a few of the foods on this list in your Seasonal Roots basket each week, your heart will love you for it!
+We’ve rounded up our top 10 heart-healthy, local foods.
+They’re all recommended by the American Heart Association, the National Institutes of Health, and the Cleveland Clinic.
+Some of these items are available year-round, and some are seasonal.
+So keep an eye out when you’re browsing our online farmers market.
+If you put a few of the foods on this list in your Seasonal Roots basket each week (not just during American Heart Month!) your heart will love you for it!!!

 #1 Dark leafy greens

 Leafy greens are a great source of fiber, antioxidants, vitamins, and minerals that contribute to heart health.
 Examples include kale, spinach, Swiss chard, arugula, and watercress.
 These tasty greens are grown locally all year round and can be used in a wide variety of recipes.
 Try using these greens in sandwiches instead of lettuce, or mix them up for a heart-healthy salad.
 We’ve got more ideas on how to cook greens, plus kale recipes for kids of all ages!